edodoo/multiplicationPrinciple/_sources/Multiplication.rst

 created this table one row at a time, where for every option of top we cycled through every option of bottom.
 Let's carry out this counting process using computer code.

-Examine the code below.
+Examine the code below, and consider how the nested lines that say ``for i in Tops:`` and ``for j in Bottoms:`` may correspond to the process of cycling through every possibility for a bottom for every possibility of top.
 After you run it, compare the result to the table above and relate the result to the mathematical expression :math:`4\times 3` .

 Tops and Bottoms
 ~~~~~~~~~~~~~~~~~

-.. countingsheet:: CodeSampleMult1
+.. activecode:: CodeSampleMult1
-  :ncols: 2
-  :col1: tee,sweater,tank,blouse
-  :col2: shorts,capris,jeans
+   :coach:
+   :caption: Code that generates possible outfits

+   Tops = ['tee', 'sweater','tank', 'blouse']
+   Bottoms = ['shorts', 'capris', 'jeans']
+   counter=0

+   for i in Tops:
+       for j in Bottoms:
+           print(i,j)
+           counter+=1
+   print(counter)

 Problem 2: Outfits Part 2